 Uku [oo' koo]

-This is a gray, pale pink, snapper that is flaky, moist and very delicate when prepared properly.
+This is a gray snapper with pale pink flesh.
+Uku is known for being extremely flaky, moist and delicate when prepared properly.

 Ulua [oo loo' wah]